wffls/waffles/docs/resources/augeas.mail_alias.md

 * state: The state of the resource.
 Required.
 Default: present.
 * account: The mail account.
 Required. namevar.
 * destination: The destination for the account.
 Required.
+* alias: Additional aliases for the account.
+Optional.
 Multi-value.
 * file: The aliases file.
 Default: /etc/aliases.

 ## Example